jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/first-month/MinutesForMeetingForWorshipForBusiness.md

 5. Old Business

-    A.  Fall Query:  [Genie][GenieDurland] needs to submit a response to IMYM.
+    1. Fall Query:  [Genie][GenieDurland] needs to submit a response to IMYM.
         Please consider these questions carefully and come to Business Meeting prepared to share your reflections.
 You may also email [Genie][GenieDurland] directly at Durlandwe@gmail.com

-            As a Yearly Meeting what do we value in providing programming for youth?
+        > As a Yearly Meeting what do we value in providing programming for youth?
 What does your meeting want to see in youth programming at IMYM?
 In particular, what suggestions does your meeting have for keeping a vital and loving Junior Young Friends program at IMYM?
 What are your leadings about support for Middle School youth?

         [Lisa][LisaLister] has already sent her personal thoughts to [Genie][GenieDurland] on these queries.
         [Molly][MollyWingate] spoke